apache/jena-site/source/documentation/txn/txn.md

         dataset.end() ;
     }

-`Txn` simplifies writing transaction handling by wrapping application code, contained in a Java lambda expression or a Java Runnable object, in the correct entry and exit code for a transaction, eliminating coding errors.
+This can be simplified by wrapping application code, contained in a Java lambda expression or a Java Runnable object, and calling a method of the daatset or other transactional object.
+This wil apply the correct entry and exit code for a transaction, eliminating coding errors.

+This is also available via transactional objects such as `Dataset`.

+The pattern is:

+    Dataset dataset = ...
+    dataset.executeRead(()-> {
+        . . .
+    }) ;

+and

+    dataset.executeWrite(()-> {
+        . . .
+    }) ;

 The form is: